bcgov-nr/requests/.github/ISSUE_TEMPLATE/github_user_access_request.md

 ## Step 0

-**Are you a member of the BCGOV GitHub Organization already?**
+**Are you a member of the BCGOV-NR GitHub Organization already?**

-Preferably, someone who is already a member of the BCGOV Github org should request access for you.
+Preferably, someone who is already a member of the BCGOV-NR Github org should request access for you.
 Consider asking someone to submit this ticket in your name in order to ensure that it is processed quickly.

 If you do not have access to a team lead or other org member to ask for membership on your behalf, a member of the Platform Experience team will contact you about your request once you have submitted it.